FAeN399/PromptCastle/setup.md

 ---

 Clarity and Best Practices: The provided scaffold and plans emphasize maintainability and transparency.
-We’ve organized the content with clear headings and bullet points for readability, included in-line comments in configuration files (Dockerfile, Makefile, CI YAML) to explain the purpose of each step, and cited best-practice references for each approach.
-By following this scaffold, the Prompt Castle project’s new version will have a solid foundation in both development and DevOps aspects, ensuring a smooth and professional workflow from code to deployment.&#x20;
+We've organized the content with clear headings and bullet points for readability, included in-line comments in configuration files (Dockerfile, Makefile, CI YAML) to explain the purpose of each step, and cited best-practice references for each approach.
+By following this scaffold, the Prompt Castle project's new version will have a solid foundation in both development and DevOps aspects, ensuring a smooth and professional workflow from code to deployment.&#x20;